-The responsibility of a young carer can include many tasks such as:
+The responsibility of a young carer is wide and varied.
+It can include:

 - Practical tasks, such as cooking, housework and shopping.

 - Physical care, such as helping someone out of bed.

 - Emotional support, such as talking to someone who is distressed.

 - Personal care, such as helping someone dress.